 11. Facts and quotes – you can use some stats and quotations to back up your presentation, but do not bore the audience or rely on other peoples sayings or findings, to deliver your talk.

 12. Personality – if you have one, and you do, use it, move around and connect with your audience, keep them connected & interested.
 If not, or you feel you do not, just stand off to the left of the screen and stay there.
 It is vital that you are yourself, rather than trying to be someone you are not.
 The more YOU that is seen, the more personality, the higher the chance that you will be asked to speak again, so do ENTERTAIN, rather than just try to educate.
 Use a conversational sort of tone.

 13. Props – if you have logical props use them, to make you comfortable and convey a message.
 A Chef could have a whole kitchen, a Medic might have a body/patient/stethoscope, a Painter some tins of paint and so on.
 By all means think of yourself as someone you admire and cast yourself as that person in your head.
 What would Richard Branson do?
 How would he deliver this talk?

-14. Q&A – If you want to do Questions and Answers at all, tell the audience how at the beginning, maybe ask people to note down questions for asking later, maybe even One to One off stage after the talk.
+14. Q&A – If you want to do Questions and Answers at all, tell the audience how at the beginning, maybe ask people to note down questions for asking later at the end, maybe even One to One off stage after the talk.
 This is where you LISTEN, so you can find out what people want to know, where you can be of service – they will tell you, so do not rattle on trying to sell or make a point – LISTEN & LEARN.
 Be prepared for an awkward question or audience member.